-The following is an overview of the general risks associated with investing in the emerging markets:
+The following is an overview of the general risks entailed in emerging markets:

 Counterfeit securities - due to inadequate supervisory structures, it is possible that securities purchased by the sub-fund could be counterfeit.
 It is therefore possible to suffer losses.